Describe each of the following as a physical or chemical property... | Channels for Pearson+

 Physical Property

-A physical property is a characteristic of a substance that can be observed or measured without changing its chemical identity.
-Examples include color, boiling point, melting point, and density.
-In the context of propane gas being compressed, its ability to change from a gas to a liquid under pressure is a physical property, as it does not alter the chemical structure of propane.
+A physical property is a characteristic of a substance that can be observed or measured without changing its chemical composition.
+Examples include color, odor, melting point, and density.
+Physical properties are often used to identify substances and can be observed through physical changes, such as phase transitions.

 Recommended video: